Filangieri

-The Filangieri (or Filangeri or Filingeri) were an Italo-Norman noble family that first established as counts and lords in the province of Avellino (c.
+The Filangieri (or Filangeri or Filingeri) were an Italo-Norman noble family whose members were first established as counts and lords in the province of Avellino (c.
 1100).
 Having established itself in much of Southern Italy in the second half of the 11th century, the family played a key role in the history of the Kingdom of Sicily and the Kingdom of Naples after the fall of the Altavilla family, which occurred at the end of the 12th century at the hands of the Hohenstaufen.

 History

 The name Filangieri originates from the Latin Filli Angerii (sons of Angerio) named after Richard "Angerio" of Arnes, who adopted the nickname "Angerio" during his military service as captain of the Italian falangerio (phalanges) in the First Crusade.
 They played a prominent role in the Kingdom of Sicily (prior to the War of the Sicilian Vespers) and the subsequent Kingdom of Naples.

 Over the years, the family came to hold the highest political and military positions in the Kingdom of Sicily first and then in the Kingdom of Naples, finally coming to own a total of six principalities, eight duchies, two marquisates, sixteen counties and over 120 baronies.
 It was also awarded the Grandee of Spain, the Order of the Golden Fleece and other illustrious Orders of Chivalry and, in 1444, it was received into the Order of Malta.
 Among others, it enjoyed nobility in Benevento, Messina, Naples in the Seats of Capuana and Nido, Palermo and Trani in the Seat of Campo.

 The family eventually branched out into the following lines: Princes of Arianello, Princes of Satriano, Counts of Avellino, Lords of Lapio and Lords of Vietri in the Kingdom of Naples, Princes of Cutò, Princes of Mirto, Princes of Santa Flavia and Dukes of Pino in the Kingdom of Sicily, and Candida Gonzaga.